-Earlier today, I realized that I had to read a long online article before going to a lecture.
-This task sounded very tiring, since I had just finished a two hour exam and my eyes were already hurting from staring at a screen without a blue light filter- read more about blue light filters and reducing eye strain with technology here.
+Earlier today, I realized that I had to read an online article before going to a lecture.
+This task sounded very tiring, since I had just finished a two hour exam and my eyes were already hurting from staring at a screen.
 Lucky for me, I was able to use the Capti Voice Narrator app to read the article, and was able to give my eyes some much-needed rest.
 Today, I will be sharing my Capti Voice Narrator app review, and how the Capti app helps me with schoolwork.

 What is Capti Voice Narrator?

 Capti Voice Narrator is an app that allows users to import documents of various file formats, eBooks, and web pages, which can then be read out loud, as well as displayed in large print text.
-The app is designed to be used by people with print disabilities such as low vision, blindness, and dyslexia- read more about print disabilities here.
+The app is designed to be used by people with print disabilities such as low vision, blindness, and dyslexia.
 However, Capti Voice Narrator is also a great productivity tool for people who do not have disabilities.
 The app requires an account and can be downloaded for free, though there is also a premium plan for $18/year that allows for things such as image viewing, language translation, increased file size limits, and multiple playlists.
-It is available for iOS devices, in the web browser, and as a Chrome web browser extension (which can be used with Chromebooks)- download it for iOS here, open in web browser here, and in the Chrome web store here.
+It is available for iOS devices, in the web browser, and as a Chrome web browser extension (which can be used with Chromebooks).

 The app menus are in small text, so having VoiceOver screen reader or Zoom magnifier is a must for users with vision impairment.
 Other than that, the app is easy to navigate, and users can import content with only about four taps on the screen.
 Once material is being read out loud, the content text is displayed and the user can follow along with the text if needed.